 - Users don’t pay interest.
 Merchants pay a transaction fee to the BNPL company.

 - Users incur fees for missed payments and missing multiple payments could result in an account landing in collections.
+Initially, providers didn’t report BNPL loans to credit bureaus, but will start to do so in 2022.
+The change should remind users that these services are loans rather than a simple budgeting tool.

 - Many BNPL vendors conduct soft credit checks, leading to faster approvals than the hard credit checks with credit cards.
 Soft credit checks won’t affect your credit score.